MarcJ94/NEOMA-Project/README.md

 The Agglomerative Clustering method seems to be the most adapted for these data but many parameters have to be taken into account such as the non-optimal number of clusters here.

-Les 4 graphiques effectués avec Plotly permettent de voir en détail les zones de chaque cluster et sont beaucoup plus adaptés à ce type de visualisation.
+The 4 graphs made with Plotly allow to see in detail the zones of each cluster and are much more adapted to this type of visualization.